Wells Fargo Business Loans Review: Pros, Cons, & How to Apply

 Qualifications vary depending on the type of financing and the amount requested.
 Wells Fargo considers your credit score, annual revenue, and years in business in their underwriting process.

 The bank doesn’t publish specific credit score requirements, but most online reviews suggest you need an established credit score of 700 or 650 for select products.
-Nearly every loan type requires a minimum of two years in business, except for the Small Business Advantage line of credit.
+Wells Fargo requires a personal credit score of at least 680 for business lines of credit.
+Nearly every loan type requires at least two years in business, except for the Small Business Advantage line of credit.

 The only absolute requirement that we know of is for SBA loans, and borrowers need to meet the minimum SBA loan requirements to qualify.